About This Stamp

 Sally Andersen-Bruce

-Andersen-Bruce's photographs have appeared on numerous U.S. stamps, among them Classic American Dolls (1997), Neuter and Spay (2002), Nutcrackers (2008), Animal Rescue: adopt a shelter pet (2010), Weather Vanes (2012), and Gingerbread Houses (2013).
-Most recently, her photographs appeared on the Jack-o'-lanterns and Diwali stamps, first issued in 2016.
+Andersen-Bruce’s photographs have appeared on numerous U.S. postage stamps, among them Classic American Dolls (1997), Neuter and Spay (2002), Nutcrackers (2008), Animal Rescue: Adopt a Shelter Pet (2010), Weather Vanes (2012), Gingerbread Houses (2013), and Diwali, first issued in 2016.
+Most recently, her photograph appeared on the 2025 Lunar New Year • Year of the Snake stamp.